Get My San Diego Zoo & Other Discounts

 What is the best kid-friendly hotel near SeaWorld San Diego?

-Hyatt Regency Mission Bay Spa and Marina is the best family hotel near SeaWorld San Diego for its proximity and three water slides.
-Room rates are usually reasonable, and you can also book connecting rooms.
+Hyatt Regency Mission Bay Spa and Marina is the best family hotel near SeaWorld San Diego because of its close location and three water slides.
+Room rates are usually reasonable and you can also book connecting rooms.

 What is the best kid-friendly hotel near PETCO Park?